 Secondly, in the part-to-part model, the fractions do not "act" the same as they do in the part-to-whole model.
-It would make sense to add: 2/5 (the male component) + 3/5(the female component) = 5/5 (the whole class).
-But it does not make sense in this case to add 2/3 (the ratio of male to female) + 3/2 (the ratio of female to male).
+It would make sense to add: 2/5 (the book reader component) + 3/5(the e-reader component) = 5/5 (the whole class).
+But it does not make sense in this case to add 2/3 (the ratio of students who prefer books to those who prefer e-readers) + 3/2 (the ratio of students who prefer e-readers to those who prefer books).